ZhijieWang/maze/README.md

 June 11 2019 --

 Started implementing interfaces to abstract away all the confusing points of concurrent and distributed points.
-Trying to figure out a set of interfaces that work for both distributed message passing mode or contralized iterative  mode.
+Trying to figure out a set of interfaces that work for both distributed message passing mode or centralized iterative  mode.

 Sept 24 - Ocr 1 2019